splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 Use a global variable in a synthetic test
 =================================================
-You can use a global variable to fill in fields in the :guilabel:`Steps` and :guilabel:`synthetic transactions` of a Browser test, or in the requests of an API test.
+You can use a global variable to fill in fields in the :guilabel:`Steps` and :guilabel:`synthetic transactions` of a browser test, or in the requests of an API test.
 Global variables cannot be used in cookies.

 While creating or editing a test, the right-hand :guilabel:`Variables` tab provides list of built-in variables and global variables you can use.
 Select the name of a variable to copy it to your keyboard.

 .. _ gv-browser-test:

-Use a global variable in a Browser test
+Use a global variable in a browser test
 --------------------------------------------
-Follow these steps to add a variable to your Browser test:
+Follow these steps to add a variable to your browser test:

 #.
-While creating or editing a transactional Browser test, go to your :guilabel:`Steps`.
+While creating or editing a transactional browser test, go to your :guilabel:`Steps`.
 #.
 Under :guilabel:`Action`, select :guilabel:`Fill in field` from the dropdown menu.
 #.
 Under :guilabel:`Value`, enter the key for the global variable you want to use, use the ``env.`` prefix and enclosed in double curly braces.
-For example, to reference a global variable with the key dev-username, enter ``{{env.dev-username}}`` in the :guilabel:`Value` field.
+For example, to reference a global variable with the key ``dev-username``, enter ``{{env.dev-username}}`` in the :guilabel:`Value` field.
 #.
 Finish editing or creating the test.
 #. :guilabel:`Save` your test.